moblets/m-forge/readme.md

 ```
 $ m-forge prepare [-m] [-r]
 ```
+ - [-e] set the environment of server and app, possibles 'dev' , 'local' , 'production'

+ - [-t] set the target of build, possibles 'mobile' and 'web'

  - [-m] minify the bundles

  - [-r] revision the bundles and create a index-rev.html file with bundles link with revision hash